Gajol/ApplicationArchitecture/ARA-TOC.md

 Application Architecture (GC EARB)

 : Application Architecture consists of the interaction of applications with each other and with users.
-It focuses less on internal mechanics and specific programming and more on overall design on how data is consumed and created by the system.
-It views the interactions between applications, databases, middleware to ensure scalability, reliability, availability and manageability.
+It focuses less on internal mechanics and specific programming and more on the overall design of how data is consumed and created by the system.
+It views the interactions between applications, databases, and middleware to ensure scalability, reliability, availability and manageability.

 Application Architecture (RedHat)
 : An application architecture describes the patterns and techniques used to design and build an application.
-The architecture gives you a roadmap and best practices to follow when building an application, so that you end up with a well-structured app. [[Redhat - CNA - What is Application Architecture](https://www.redhat.com/en/topics/cloud-native-apps/what-is-an-application-architecture)].
+The architecture gives you a roadmap and best practices to follow when building an application so that you end up with a well-structured app. [[Redhat - CNA - What is Application Architecture](https://www.redhat.com/en/topics/cloud-native-apps/what-is-an-application-architecture)].

 Application Architecture (TOGAF)
 : A description of the structure and interaction of the applications as groups of capabilities that provide key business functions and manage the data assets.  [[Application Architect - Wikipedia](https://en.wikipedia.org/wiki/Applications_architecture#Application_architect).]